OliverWoolland/doco-cd-server/README.md

-# doco-cd-may-be
+# doco-cd-server
-A quick test of doco-cd for automatically deploying github repos
+A demonstration of a doco-cd configuration for automatically deploying Github repos

-While generally `.doco-cd.yml` and the doco-cd deployment compose file would live in different repos, they are bundled here to make everything needed obvious.
+This repo is *tightly coupled* to a [simple example](https://Github.com/OliverWoolland/doco-cd-example-repo) of a Docker Compose file to be deployed by doco-cd.

 ## Setup